Grappe501/arkansas-political-history/site/src/content/pages/misc/technical-build-plan.md

 tags:
   - migration:uncategorized
 ---

-Here’s a technical build plan that matches your goals:
+Here's a technical build plan that matches your goals:
-Prototype fast (Markdown-driven, “museum-grade” UI) Deploy on Netlify
+Prototype fast (Markdown-driven, "museum-grade" UI) Deploy on Netlify
 Scale indefinitely
-Migrate to SQL/Postgres later without redesigning the site Keep your “Brain” as versioned markdown logs
+Migrate to SQL/Postgres later without redesigning the site Keep your "Brain" as versioned markdown logs
-I’m going to pick the stack and standards so you can just execute.
+I'm going to pick the stack and standards so you can just execute.

 ## Stack decisions
 ### Frontend + content engine